awi-response/darts-nextgen/docs/guides/training.md

 [TOC]

+## Preprocessing the data

 ???+ note "Preprocessed data"
 All training scripts expect data to be present in preprocessed form.
 This means that the `train_data_dir` must look like this:

     ```sh
     train_data_dir/